imbaniac/awesome-blockchain/README.md

 - [Bitcoin](https://bitcoin.org) - the most popular cryptocurrency on Blockchain
 - [Ethereum](https://www.ethereum.org/) - decentralized platform that runs smart contracts with its own cryptocurrency - Ether
 - [Ethereum classic](https://ethereumclassic.github.io/) - continuation of the original Ethereum blockchain - the classic version preserving untampered history, hard forked after [DAO hack](http://www.coindesk.com/understanding-dao-hack-journalists/)
+- [Monero](https://getmonero.org) - secure, private, untraceable currency.
+It is open-source and freely available to all
 - [Azure blockchain](https://azure.microsoft.com/en-us/solutions/blockchain/) - Blockchain as a Service from Microsoft.
 Not free 🔐
 - [IBM blockchain](http://www.ibm.com/blockchain/) - blockchain network in a cloud environment.
 Not free 🔐
 - [Waves](https://wavesplatform.com/) - decentralized platform that allows any user to issue, transfer, swap and trade custom tokens directly on the blockchain